kkitase/antigravity-panel/README.md

 **See your AI usage at a glance**
 - Visual quota display grouped by model families (Gemini, Claude, GPT, etc.)
-- Status bar shows remaining quota and cache size
+- Status bar shows remaining quota with emoji indicators (🟢🟡🔴) and cache size
-- Color-coded warnings when quota runs low
+- Hover tooltip with Markdown table showing all model quotas and reset times
+- Configurable warning (≤30%) and critical (≤10%) thresholds

 ### 📈 Usage Trends & Analytics